nestauk/flow-temp-toolkit/src/case_studies/loop-trial.md

 logo_alt: Loop energy app logo
 overview: >-
-  Nesta and Loop ran an email campaign in April 2022, contacting Loop customers and prompting them to reduce their flow temperature.
+  Nesta and Loop ran an email campaign in April 2022, contacting Loop customers and prompting them to reduce their flow temperature.<br>

   <br>

   The email campaign provided a link to an online walkthrough, similar to the white label version available here, information around why flow temperatures are important and linked to a more in depth blog.
-You can view the loop blog here.
+You can view the loop blog here.<br>

   <br>

-  The primary focus of this test was to test the customer journey of providing instruction on how to lower flow temperature through an online walkthrough.
+  The primary focus of this test was to test the customer journey of providing instruction on how to lower flow temperature through an online walkthrough.<br>
 takeaways: >-
   <ul>